-new friends Now, I want to introduce you to my manatee friends, Milly and Manny, who are in the same boat.
+Now, I want to introduce you to my manatee friends, Milly and Manny, who are in the same boat.
 Milly is from the Caloosahatchee, on the west side of the state.
 Her river also had toxic algae blooms coming in from Lake Okeechobee.
 You see, as the lake dumps into the brackish rivers, the water becomes more fresh.
-In fresh water, the algae blooms.
+In fresh water, also salt, rarely the algae blooms.
 The Caloosahatchee is a lot like the St. Lucie but much larger.
 It was one of the very first rivers dredged in the late 1800s in order to lower the lake for agriculture and development.
 Like the St. Lucie, the Caloosahatchee was not originally connected to Lake Okeechobee.
-What is different about the Caloosahatchee is that in times of drought it needs some fresh water so it doesn't get salty.
-When it gets too saline the seagrass dies and there's no food for manatees to eat and nowhere for fish to hide.
-So often when it's not raining, farmers and the Caloosahatchee are fighting over water and the South Florida Water Management District gets to decide.
-There's also the problem of red tide in this region, where large concentrations of toxic red dinoflagellates upwell from the sea floor and bloom, harming marine animals and humans.
-A dinoflagellates is a single-celled organism with two flagella, occurring in large numbers in marine plankton and also found in fresh water.
-Some produce toxins that can accumulate in shellfish, resulting in poisoning when eaten.
+What is different about the Caloosahatchee is that in times of drought it needs some fresh water so the salinity doesn't get too high, which means too salty.
+When the salinity rises the seagrass dies and there's no food for manatees to eat and nowhere for fish to hide.
+When it is dry and not raining, farmers in the Caloosahatchee are fighting over water.
+Then authorities need to make some decisions.
+The South Florida Water Management District (SFWMD) is a board of educated members of the community that gets to decide where the water goes.
+There's also the problem of red tide in this region, where large concentrations of toxic red dinoflagellate upwell from the sea floor and bloom, harming marine animals and humans.
+A dinoflagellate is a single-celled organism with two flagella, occurring in large numbers in marine plankton toxins that can accumulate in shellfish, resulting in poisoning other organisms when eaten.